Bertrand Gachot: Formula One

 By this stage Gachot was considered one of the sport's most promising young drivers.
 He was signed by the newly formed Onyx team, having played a role in attracting the team's Moneytron sponsorship from businessman Jean-Pierre Van Rossem, and was partnered with the experienced Stefan Johansson.
 The team was well funded, but late in getting its car prepared.
 As a new entrant it was obliged to pre-qualify, and it was not until the French Grand Prix that Gachot made it onto the grid.
 He started 11th (two places ahead of Johansson) and ran in the points until battery problems dropped him to an eventual 13th and last.
 Despite qualifying for four of the next five events, he was then fired by van Rossem after complaining about his lack of testing time; his private grievances were publicly aired in an Onyx press release, and he was replaced with JJ Lehto.
+In early October he tested with Arrows at Silverstone, as he was being considered for a drive in 1990 which did not materialize.
 Gachot then found employment with the struggling Rial team for the final two races of the season, failing to qualify its ageing chassis for either race.
 The team folded over the winter.

 1990 was initially more promising, as he switched to the Coloni team.
 The small Italian outfit had signed an exclusive deal with Subaru to use its new Carlo Chiti-designed and Motori Moderni-built 1235 flat-12 engine, and Gachot was selected to drive the sole entry.
 However, the engine was overweight and underpowered, resulting in a poorly-handling car that rarely ran for more than a few laps; he appeared to have little prospect of getting out of pre-qualifying.
 At the season opener in Phoenix, his gear selector rod broke on his first flying lap and he was unable to set a representative time.
 Subaru withdrew entirely after the British Grand Prix.
 After that the car ran with a Cosworth DFR engine, and performances improved; the withdrawal of Onyx ironically promoted Gachot to the main qualifying sessions, but the car still was not quick enough and he failed to make the grid all season.

 Despite this, Gachot was still highly regarded, both as a driver and a marketeer, and was signed to lead the new Jordan Grand Prix team, sponsored by 7-Up and using Ford HB engines.
 The Gary Anderson-designed 191 was competitive, and after some initial reliability problems became a regular points-scorer; Gachot finished 5th in Canada and 6th twice.
 The season started off well as he gathered considerable acclaim for his Grand Prix performances, and also won the 1991 24 Hours of Le Mans driving a Mazda 787B.
 He then set the fastest lap at the Hungarian Grand Prix after a late tyre change but his then fortunes took a dramatic turn.